brson/rfcs/text/0000-release-channels.md

 to as 'rust-nightly' (not named after their version number).
-Artifacts produced from the nightly release channel should be considered transient, though we will maintain historical archives for convenience of projects that occassionally need to pin to specific revisions.
+Artifacts produced from the nightly release channel should be considered transient, though we will maintain historical archives for convenience of projects that occasionally need to pin to specific revisions.

 Builds of the 'beta' channel are published periodically as fixes are merged, and like the 'nightly' channel each published build during a single development cycle retains the same version number, but can be uniquely identified by the commit number.
 Beta artifacts are likewise simply named 'rust-beta'.

+We will ensure that it is convenient to perform continuous integration of Cargo packages against the beta channel on Travis CI.
+This will help detect any accidental breakage early, while not interfering with their build status.

 Stable builds are versioned and named the same as today's releases, both with just a bare version number, e.g. '1.0.0'.
 They are